willfleury/metrics-agent/README.md

 parameter types are between the brackets `()` with the return type after.
 In this case we have no parameters and the return type is void which results in `()V`.
 [Here](http://journals.ecs.soton.ac.uk/java/tutorial/native1.1/implementing/method.html) is a good overview of Java method signature mappings.

+### White & Black Lists

+Sometimes we only want to scan certain packages or classes which we wish to instrument or scan for annotations to instrument.
+This could be to reduce the agent startup time or to work around problematic instrumentation situations.
+Note that the black and white lists do not take any annotations or metric configuration into account.

+To white list a class or package include the fully qualified class or package name under the `whiteList` property.
+If no white list is specified, then all classes are scanned and eligible for transforming.

+    whiteList:
+      - com/fleury/test/ClassName
+      - com/fleury/package2

+To black list a class or package add the fully qualified class or package name under the `blackList` property.
+If a class or package is in both white and black list, the black list wins and the class will not be touched.

+    blackList:
+       - com/

 ### What we actually Transform
 As we allow the use of annotations to register metrics to track, we must scan all classes as they are loaded and check for the annotations.
 However, we do not want to have to rewrite all of these classes if we have not changed anything.
 There are many reasons you want to modify as little as possible with an agent but the general motto is, only touch what you have to.
 Hence, we only rewrite classes which have been changed due to the addition of metrics and all other classes, even though scanned, are returned untouched to the classloader.